Andy216914/YouTube_Clickability_Study/midterm.markdown

 *Figure 2.
 Top 10 feature importances from the Random Forest Regressor.*

 Feature importance analysis revealed that:
-* Subscriber count overwhelmingly dominates predictive power, consistent with Bärtl [3]'s findings about structural importance
+* Subscriber count overwhelmingly dominates predictive power, consistent with Bärtl [3]'s findings
-* Sentiment and capitalization ratio emerged as secondary predictors: positive, clearly written titles slightly improve performance
+* Sentiment and capitalization ratio emerged as secondary predictors, suggesting positive, clearly written titles slightly improve performance
-* Textual TF-IDF features contributed smalelr but meaningful signals, suggesting that specific words may increase visibility or curiosity
+* Textual TF-IDF features contributed smaller but meaningful signals, suggesting that specific words may increase visibility or curiosity

+Dimensionality reduction on the TF-IDF title features revealed several coherent latent patterns.
+For example, one component emphasized words such as "trailer," "season," "video," and "HD," corresponding to streaming and media-related titles.
+Another component featured "official video," "live," "Christmas," and "Valentine’s Day," representing music or event-themed uploads.
+Other components highlighted clusters such as "react," "review," "people," and "things," characteristic of reaction or commentary videos, and "Super Bowl," "commercial," "Trump," and "Black Panther," capturing event-driven or trending topics.
+These groupings suggest that the TF-IDF components learned meaningful linguistic structures from YouTube titles, revealing distinct genres and content strategies that align with intuitive video categories.

 ### Classification Performance
 {% capture m %}